APIs, concepts, guides, and more

 This is the code that will be running cyclically in the RTTask.
 All it does is increment a global counter.

-// This task increments the counter in the global data
+// increment the counter in the global data

 {